 While Caleres rings up around 90% of its sales in the US, its retail reach extends as far as China where its majority-owned subsidiary, B&H Footwear Limited, operates about 25 shoe stores in major cities.
 China is the source for about 76% of Brown Shoe's footwear.
 Its sells retail footwear through 1,210 shoe stores across the US, Canada, and Guam (including 94 in Canada).

 The company has sourcing and product development offices in China, Hong Kong,Macau, Vietnam, Italy, Ethiopia, and the US (St. Louis and New York).

 Caleres' footwear is distributed throughout North America via retailers, including national chains, department stores, mass merchandisers, independent retailers, online retailers, and catalogs.

 The company invests in advertising and marketing support, including print, in-store displays and fixtures, public relations, tradeshows consumer media advertising, production, cooperative advertising, and digital advertising, with its wholesale customers.
-Total advertising and marketing expenses were $83.6 million, $82.2 million, and $83.0 million, in fiscal 2015, 2014, and 2013, respectively.
+Total advertising and marketing expense was $78.4 million in 2016, down somewhat on $82.2 million in 2015.